what east alstead roasting company is about

 why I'm doing this

 My goal is to offer a new realm of coffee experience for the community/area I grew up in and to be able to provide coffee to people and places I’ve loved.
 To that end, I hope to leave as small a carbon footprint as possible, be able to exercise my creativity, and support myself and future staff as best I can.
-As far as business goes, I don’t believe I have a capitalist instinct: I’m not a natural salesman and I don’t worship unexamined perennial growth.
-However, I’m still intertwined with and dependent on the social structures into which I was born so ultimately I need to make a living.
+As far as business goes, I don’t have a capitalist instinct: I’m not a natural salesman and I don’t worship unexamined perennial growth but I’m still dependent on existing social and economic structures so ultimately I need to make a living.
 I recognize I was born with many systemic advantages which have allowed me to live a relatively comfortable life.
-I’ve also struggled with some disadvantages which have made thriving difficult.
-Introversion, chronic depression, and social and existential anxiety seem to have dictated a lot of my thought patterns.
-The East Alstead Roasting Co. project is an attempt to redirect this narrative while hopefully giving others a bit of joy.
-I can combine the desires to provide something delicious (for a small fee!) to all sorts of people, to support myself, to express myself, and to keep my mind and hands active.
+I’ve also struggled with some mental health disadvantages which have made thriving difficult.
+The East Alstead Roasting Co. project is an attempt to reshape my own internal narrative while hopefully giving others a bit of joy.
+I can combine the desires to provide something delicious to all sorts of people, to support myself, to express myself, and to keep my mind and hands active.
 I may not be the most technical, ambitious, or competitive roasting company out there but that’s not what I’m aiming for.
 I just want to give people a little taste of how good coffee can be.